 One giant zucchini from my friend Wendy's garden sat on the counter, and I decided it would have to be dinner.
 Rummaging through my pantry, I came out with some orzo pasta, a can of chickpeas, and some canned diced tomatoes.
 And so this easy vegetarian orzo recipe was born.

-This is one delicious Mediterranean orzo recipe that is perfect for a vegetarian main or side dish.
-And you’ll see how easy it is to make in the step-by-step tutorial below.
+Like my creamy garlicky version, this delicious Mediterranean orzo recipe is perfect for a vegetarian main or side dish.
+And you'll see how easy it is to make in the step-by-step tutorial below.

 What is Orzo?